All Products

 Note

-• The endpoint group IP addresses of a GA instance are unique and are not shared with other GA instances.
+• The egress public IP address of the endpoints for each GA instance is unique and not shared with users of other GA instances.

-• Backend Service: enter the IP address, domain name, or instance ID of the backend server.
+• Backend Service: Enter the IP address, domain name, or instance ID of the backend server that provides services.

-• Weight: specify a weight for the endpoint.
-Valid values: 0 to 255.
-GA routes network traffic to endpoints based on the weights of the endpoints.
+• Weight: Enter a weight for the endpoint.
+The valid values are 0 to 255.
+Global Accelerator routes traffic to endpoints based on the weights that you configure.

 Warning